BeataWereszczynska/square_img_fragments/README.md

 ## The repository contains:

-1. Python script save_square_fragm.py with the code,
+1. Python script **save_square_fragm.py** with the code,
-2. The code with description and sample results, as jupyter notebook file notebook_save_square_fragm.ipynb,
+2. The code with description and sample results, as jupyter notebook file **notebook_save_square_fragm.ipynb**,
-3. sample data in bumblebeeMRI folder - FDF images (MRI images of a bumblebee fixed in glutaraldehyde solution.
+3. sample data in **bumblebeeMRI** folder - FDF images (MRI images of a bumblebee fixed in glutaraldehyde solution.
 The imaging was performed on a 9.4 T Agilent MRI scanner),
-4. sample output in square_fragm folder.
+4. sample output in **square_fragm** folder.

 ## License

-The software is licensed under the MIT license.
-The non-software content of this project is licensed under the Creative Commons Attribution 4.0 International license.
+The software is licensed under the **MIT license**.
+The non-software content of this project is licensed under the **Creative Commons Attribution 4.0 International license**.
 See the LICENSE file for license rights and limitations.